-The Research Ethics Review Committee is: will review and evaluate the research proposal and make a recommendation to the Superintendent of Education to either approve or deny the research proposal To review all requests for education-based research to be conducted within the Niagara Catholic District School Board as it relates to the Board's Mission Statement, Vision 2020 Statements, Strategic Directions,
+The Research Ethics Review Committee is: will review and evaluate the research proposal and make a recommendation to the Superintendent of Education to either approve or deny the research proposal To review all requests for education-based research to be conducted within the Niagara Catholic District

+School Board as it relates to the Board's Mission Statement, Vision 2020 Statements, Strategic Directions, and Enabling Strategies from the Vision 2020 Strategic Plan.

-- To refer the education-based research to other Board departments and Senior Administrative Council for consultation, and - To recommend to the Superintendent of Education either the approval or denial of the educationbased research., or refer back to the researcher for further clarification.
+- To refer the education-based research to other Board departments and Senior Administrative Council for consultation, and - To recommend to the Superintendent of Education either the approval or denial of the education-based research., or refer back to the researcher for further clarification.